-The purpose of a Career Review is to remedy inequities that may accumulate over time, leading a candidate to be seriously out of step with their appropriate level on the Professorial ladder.
+The purpose of a Career Review is to remedy inequities that may accumulate over time since a promotion to the rank of Associate or Full Professor that can lead a candidate to be seriously out of step with their appropriate level on the Professorial ladder.
 Career Reviews are not used for Promotions or Advances from IX to A/S reviews.
 In those cases, candidate should follow the procedures described in the appropriate sub-section of Section II.B.

 The case for action as a result of a Career Review should explain the basis for judging that the current level is seriously different from what would be an equitable placement.
+Except in

-Except in circumstances where faculty receive exceptional external recognition (see B.2.
-Special Circumstances), there must have been at least two positive merits and or promotion at UCR before a career review can be initiated.
+Circumstances), there must have been at least two positive merits and or promotion at UCR before a career review can be initiated.
 Teaching and Service must both be excellent and approaching the record of faculty at the proposed rank and step (e.g. If the suggestion is to move from Associate I to Professor I the record would indicate service at the mid to high Associate level.)
-Bearing the previously described limitations in mind, any senate faculty member at Associate Professor or above who thinks that they may not be at the appropriate level on the rank/step scale has the right to be evaluated by the process of Career Review.
-Departments and Deans should also be alert to the possibility that on rare occasions a faculty member may be seriously out of place on the rank/step scale.
+Bearing the previously described limitations in mind, any Senate faculty member at Associate Professor or above who thinks that they may not be at the appropriate level on the rank/step scale has the right to be evaluated by the process of Career Review.
+Departments and Deans should also be alert to the possibility that, on rare occasions, a faculty member may be seriously out of place on the rank/step scale.
 Candidates for a Career Review are encouraged to submit an optional professional C.V. with the file in the "Other" Section.

-Ordinarily the Career Review is initiated, by the candidate's written request, in the department and follows the procedures for promotion, complete with extramural letters.
+Ordinarily, the Career Review is initiated by the candidate's written request in the department.
 The Career Review solicitation letter (Attachment E-7) must be used for all extramural evaluators.
 The candidate needs to specify a rank and step for which they wish to be considered.
 All ranks/steps requested by the candidate must be considered by the voting members of the department and subsequent votes submitted.
 Record all votes taken unless the vote for higher rank and step does not have any negative votes.